 Preventing Secondhand Asbestos Exposure

-To lower your risk, workers should change out of contaminated work clothes before leaving their job site.
+To lower risk, workers should change out of contaminated work clothes before leaving their job site.
 Wearing protective gear like respirators and disposable coveralls can also help.
-Showering and washing their hair before coming home can help prevent secondary asbestos exposure as well.
+Showering and washing their hair before coming home can also help prevent secondary asbestos exposure.

 Juries in several states have awarded mesothelioma compensation to people who developed this cancer from secondary asbestos exposure and filed lawsuits.
-However, some states, like New Jersey and North Dakota, recently denied secondary exposure claims.
+However, New Jersey and North Dakota recently denied secondary exposure claims.
 An experienced asbestos lawyer can help assess your legal options and how to prove your exposure.

 Historic secondary exposure rulings have set important precedents.
 For example, in 2016, the California Supreme Court ruled companies are responsible for secondary asbestos exposure after 2 landmark lawsuits.